ppcamp/ppcamp.github.io/src/content/_index.md

 ---
-title: "Ananke: a Hugo Theme"
+title: "___"
-featured_image: '/images/gohugo-default-sample-hero-image.jpg'
+featured_image: '/images/cover.png'
-description: "My personal blog"
+description: "Home"
 ---

 Welcome to my blog with some of my work in progress.